Skip to content

 PP.H4.abf is the posterior probability that two traits share a same causal variant.

-Then based on H4 is true, a 95% credible set could be constructed (as a shared causal variant does not necessarily mean a specific variant).
+Then based on H4 being true, a 95% credible set could be constructed (as a shared causal variant does not necessarily mean a specific variant).

 o <- order(my.res$results$SNP.PP.H4,decreasing=TRUE)